arben-adm/tavily-mcp-search/README.md

 ## License

-This project is licensed under MIT.
+I've licensed this project under MIT.
 See the LICENSE file for details.

 ## Acknowledgments

-Special thanks to:
+I'd like to give special thanks to:
 - The innovative Tavily API team
 - The MCP protocol community